 To volunteer, arrange for training or to discuss the possibility of co-counseling, visit the HERA website and contact their staff directly.

 Help pro per litigants in Contra Costa County!

-The Contra Costa County Law Library, in conjunction with The Congress of Neutrals, a 501(c)(3) nonprofit corporation, is pleased to offer this free program to pro per litigants.
+The Contra Costa County Law Library is pleased to offer this free program to pro per litigants.
 The program is scheduled once a month.

 As a volunteer attorney you will provide 20 minutes of general advice and guidance to a pro per litigant.
 Advice will be of a general nature, and each pro per litigant will be required to sign a waiver indicating that no attorney-client relationship will be created.

 For additional information, contact Carey Rowan, Library Director, or call (925) 646-2783.
 Your participation is essential to make this program a success!

 Visit the website for contact information and more details about volunteering your skills and expertise to help pro per litigants.

 HOW TO BECOME A MINORS COUNSELFamily Law Section of the Contra Costa Bar Association (FLS) administers a Minors Counsel Program designed to provide the children of Contra Costa County representation as needed in Family Law custody and visitation disputes.
 FLS maintains a rotation system involving qualified and court-approved attorneys accepting cases as they become available.
 Attorneys for Minors (children) are appointed by court order only.